StarKRE22/Atomic/Docs/Elements/Events/IEvent.md

 # 🧩 IEvent

-Represents a <b>parameterless event</b> that can be subscribed to and invoked.
+Represents a <b>parameterless event</b> that can be subscribed and invoked.

 ---